NouvelleTechno/Javascript-Form-Validation/README.md

 ```

 #### Siret
-The Siren component helps you validate the input contains a string that is a valid "SIRET" number (French companies identifier), not that it exists.
+The Siret component helps you validate the input contains a string that is a valid "SIRET" number (French companies identifier), not that it exists.

 In order to use this component, first instantiate it and then use the `isValid` method to check it.